Do you worry about the size of your penis? Does it not seem as long or as girthy as other men?

-- Don’t compare yourself to adult movie stars – guys in online movies are often chosen for their larger size.
-They don’t represent what’s considered average, so try not to compare yourself to them.
+- Don’t compare yourself to adult movie stars – men in adult movies are often chosen for their unusually large size, so try not to compare yourself to them.

 - Consider counseling – research has shown that in many cases counseling is effective in helping men feel good about their size.